HenryGJackson/Server-API/README.md

 ```

 ## TokenManager
-The TokenManager must be created and given the path to a credentails file which contains the valid token issued by the LogIn command for each user.
+The TokenManager must be created and given the path to a credentials file which contains the valid token issued by the LogIn command for each user.
 After successfully posting a LogIn request, the response will contain the token in the body.
-All requests must include the vlid token in the header so the TokenManager must be created to validate those tokens.
+All requests other than the login request must include the valid token in the header so the TokenManager must be created to validate those tokens.

 ### Creating the TokenManager